medic/test-data-generator/README.md

 ## Knows and TODOs

-- Make the tool a CLI and read the path from a custom-design.ts script.
 - Make test data samples for CHT's "default" config so we can use copy from there as a base.
 - Make a `getContact(doc._id)` function, to get an existing contact's information (name, etc.) and use it in new test data (right we need to hard code existing contact information).